 Individuals who are blind or vision impaired can successfully do many different types of crafts.
-Join us to learn about common adaptations that are used for adapting a variety of crafts.
+Learn about common adaptations that are used for adapting a variety of crafts.
 Our panelists represent the NFB Krafters Division, ACB Crafters, Mitzy Kits, and Hadley.
-Each of them will share about their programs and products.
+Each of them shared information their programs and products.

 Hadley - Leeanne Frydrychowicz is a Braille Learning Expert at Hadley.
 She has taught braille for many years and works with both tactile and sighted adult learners.
 While braille may be her career, crafting is her passion.
 Leeanne is one of the cohosts of Hadley’s Crafting Circle Discussion Group, which runs the second Wednesday of every month.
 She quilts, knits, scrapbooks, and most recently-- Cricuts!
 Leeanne has developed and taught many scrapbook and paper crafting classes in the past.
 She knows the therapeutic benefits of crafting and is eager to share her crafting knowledge with anyone interested.